JinxCappa/SOPSie/vscode/README.md

 1. Ensure SOPS is installed: `sops --version`
 2. If installed but not in PATH, set the full path in `sopsPath`
-3. Restart your IDE after making changes
+3. Restart VS Code after making changes

 ### File not detected as SOPS-encrypted